 Report types

-Reports are bidirectional, which means that the information updated on a report automatically updates back to the underlying sheets and vice versa.
+Reports are bidirectional, meaning the information updated on a report automatically updates back to the underlying sheets and vice versa.

-Like a sheet, you can send, share, and publish a report.
+You can send, share, and publish a report like a sheet.
 You can also edit, group, summarize, and sort the data in the report.

 - You can share reports with anyone also shared to the underlying sheets populating the report.